U.S. pushes Middle East economic plan, Palestinians reject it

 Several thousand Palestinians demonstrated in the Gaza Strip and burned posters of Trump and Netanyahu.
 “No to the conference of treason, no to the conference of shame” read one banner.

-The chief of Islamist group Hamas, Ismail Haniyeh, criticized the plan as “attempted ruses and word-play at the expense of the historical and extant rights of the Palestinian people”.
+The chief of Islamist group Hamas, Ismail Haniyeh, criticized the plan as a ruse against the Palestinian people.

-“This money must not come at the expense on our enduring rights, or at the expense of Jerusalem or the right of return or at the expense of sovereignty and resistance.”
+“This money must not come at the expense of our enduring rights, or at the expense of Jerusalem or the right of return or at the expense of sovereignty and resistance,” he said.

-U.S. allies Saudi Arabia and the United Arab Emirates discreetly support the plan, but several Arab states stayed away while others including Jordan and Egypt, the two Arab nations that have reached peace with Israel, sent deputy ministers.
+U.S. allies Saudi Arabia and the United Arab Emirates discreetly support the plan, but several Arab states stayed away from the conference while others including Jordan and Egypt, the two Arab nations that have reached peace with Israel, sent deputy ministers.

+The Lebanese government and parliament both oppose the U.S. plan, Prime Minister Saad al-Hariri said on Wednesday. [

-The foreign minister of Bahrain, where the U.S. Navy’s Fifth Fleet is based, said the Kushner plan was an “opportunity not to be missed”.
+The foreign minister of Bahrain, where the U.S. Fifth Fleet is based, said the plan was an “opportunity not to be missed”.

 He reiterated the need for a two-state solution, which has underpinned every peace plan for decades, but Trump’s team has consistently refused to commit to it.